hyosung11/Launch-School/Courses/journal.md

 13:48 I'm tired.
 I didn't go for a walk yet and I just passively read the answers to the quiz on collections.
 I need to get up or go rest.

 17:09 So tired right now.
 Ugh.

+## 20211015 금요일

+09:28 It's been a frustrating week in terms of studying.
+My hands feel clammy.
+I missed the morning study session.
+I need to practice problems and get myself ready to take the written assessment.
+Ugh.